marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/sh-function-attributes.rst

 .. index:: sp_switch function attribute, SH

-.. gcc-attr:: sp_switch
+.. sh-fn-attr:: sp_switch

-  Use this attribute on the SH to indicate an :gcc-attr:`interrupt_handler` function should switch to an alternate stack.
+  Use this attribute on the SH to indicate an :sh-fn-attr:`interrupt_handler` function should switch to an alternate stack.
 It expects a string argument that names a global variable holding the address of the alternate stack.